williamstern/interop/client/tools/README.md

 interop_cli.py
 --------------

-This command line tool can be used to get mission details, upload targets, and probe the server with dummy data.
+This command line tool can be used to get mission details, upload targets, probe the server with dummy data, and forward MAVLink packets to interop.

 ```
 URL=http://10.10.130.2:8000